- About Us

 3. What forms of payment do you accept?

-Cash, Check, Mastercard, Visa, and Discover
+Cash, Check, Mastercard, Visa, Discover, and CareCredit

 4. Can I make payments?